TonikaReddyT/edge-ai-suites/metro-ai-suite/sensor-fusion-for-traffic-management/docs/user-guide/Get-Started-Guide.md

     <center>Figure 1: Workload constraints error</center>

     This is because the maxConcurrentWorkload limitation in `AiInference.config` file.
 If the workloads hit the maximum, task will be canceled due to workload constrains.
-To solve this problem, you can kill the service with the commands below, and re-execute the command.
+To solve this problem, you can kill the service with the following commands, and re-execute the command.

     ```bash
     sudo pkill Hce